mayadomi/DesireLines/README.md

-# DesireLines (BackEnd)
+# Desire Lines (Back End)

 by Maya Dominice

-She Codes crowdfunding project - DRF Backend.
+She Codes Plus crowdfunding project - DRF Backend.

 ## About
 Empowering the community to tackle urban design issues at the micro level to create cleaner, safer, welcoming, engaging and connected spaces; ultimately improving the health and wellbeing through urban design.